Zamiell/stardew-valley/Min-Max_Guide.md

 #### [Zoom Level Keybinding](https://www.nexusmods.com/stardewvalley/mods/1621)

 This allows you to zoom in and out by using hotkeys.
 It also allows you to zoom out farther than the normal 75% maximum value.
-This is not considered cheating because it puts players who are playing on 1080p monitors on equal footing with players playing on 4K monitors.
-(On 4K monitors, you are able to see around half the farm while standing at your door.)

-Additionally, note that it is possible to change the zoom beyond 75% without any mods by editing the value in the save file directly.
-Furthermore, even if players do not edit their save file directly, they can still view the entire map by using the screenshot feature in the options tab.
-Thus, using the mod just makes viewing the map more convenient.
+See the justification in [the previous section](#appendix-a-recommended-restrictions) as to why this is not considered cheating.

 <br />